Guinness Storehouse, St. James' gate, Dublin City

 Insider Tips

-Visit on a Sunday evening and linger for an enchanting evensong service to experience the heavenly acoustics of this historic building.
+Visit on a Sunday evening and linger for an enchanting Choral Evensong service to experience the heavenly acoustics of this historic building.

 You will find Christ Church Cathedral in the heart of medieval Dublin.
 It is on many of the city centre bus routes and served by the Luas Red Line (Four Courts Stop).

 Leaflets in 11 languages are available, free of charge.
 There is also a children's leaflet in English.
+Audio guides in 7 languages are also available, included in the price of admission.
 Just ask for them at the welcome desk.

 Opening hours